shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/testing/postman/README.md

 **Live API URL:** `https://tcss-460-group-7-tv-shows-dataset-api-g4kq.onrender.com`

-The API is deployed on Render and provides access to a curated dataset of 10 popular TV shows including:
+The API is deployed on Render and provides access to a comprehensive dataset of **7,382+ TV shows** from the past year, including popular shows such as:
 - Breaking Bad
 - Game of Thrones
 - Stranger Things
 - The Office
 - The Crown
-- Narcos
-- Chernobyl
-- The Witcher
-- Westworld
+- And thousands more...
-- The Mandalorian

 ## 🚀 Quick Start